ctb/titus-blog/src/2014-august-carny.rst

 thought it was interesting to devote so much discussion to why no actual examples of this concept seemed to exist :).

-Bjorn's post on `death of the fittest
+Bjørn's post on `death of the fittest
 <http://pleiotropy.fieldofscience.com/2014/07/death-of-fittest.html>`__
 is a nice example of how simple bottom-up simulations can help you understand evolutionary concepts.
-I'm mildly disappointed that Bjorn didn't make the MATLAB code available as a link in the blog, though - what's with that?
+I'm mildly disappointed that Bjørn didn't make the MATLAB code available as a link in the blog, though - what's with that?